spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 ## vSphere Environment Prerequisites

-* General requirements
+* General requirements:
    - vCenter version :  6.7 and above
-   - NTP configured on all ESXi Hosts.
+   - NTP configured on all ESXi Hosts